 - "Make Me Lose Control" by Eric Carmen goes a capella near the end.

-- I keep coming across anime themes that do this for very short periods of time and still make it sound good.
+- Several anime themes do this for very short periods of time.
 "Wild Challenger" does it for one measure.
-"Give A Reason For Life", two beats.
+"Give a Reason," two beats.

 - "Don't Stop Believin'" by Journey.